 Recalling his demands for the footage to be released, Tejpal said in the statement, “In my first and only press note of November 22nd 2013 I had urged ‘the police to obtain, examine and release the CCTV footage so that the accurate version of events stands clearly revealed’.
 I said this at a time, from Delhi, when I had neither accessed nor seen the footage.
 But since I was the man on the spot I knew the truth of what had happened.”

-Tejpal said police had violated “due process” by not making “all collected evidence available to the accused at the time of filing the chargesheet”. continued…
+Tejpal said police had violated “due process” by not making “all collected evidence available to the accused at the time of filing the chargesheet”.
+He said continued…